SteelCompendium/data-md-dse/Bestiary/Monsters/Elves High/Statblocks/High Elf Zephyr.md

         effect: On a tier 3 outcome, the zephyr can make a free strike against a creature adjacent to the target.
 If they do so and that creature and the target both have A < 2, the creature and the target are both prone.
-On any tier outcome, the zephyr can then shift up to 2 squares
+On any tier outcome, the zephyr can then shift up to 2 squares.
   - type: feature
     feature_type: ability
     name: Windwalk